springernature/scigraph/events/hackday-2017-06-23/examples/elasticsearch/README.md

 The queries below can be executed against your Elasticsearch instance: `<your-vm-ip-address>:9200`.

-## Articles with Contributions and Affiliations
+## Index *sg_docs_articles* : Articles with Contributions and Affiliations

+This search uses the index *sg_docs_articles*, which links each article with the corresponding contributions, affiliations, grants, and journal.

 To search for "Palaeozoic osteichthyan", run the following Elasticsearch query (see [articleContributionsAffiliationsJournal.json](example-queries/articleContributionsAffiliationsJournal.json)):